openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 -	Can you run your model on another computer/operating system?
 -	Is your model code readable to others e.g., clean code that is well structured with clear and self-documenting variable names, well-commented and documented procedures, algorithms, and assumptions
--	follows FAIR principles for research software (emerging standard at https://fair-software.eu/ and https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg)
+-	Does your archived model live in a digital repository that follows [FAIR principles for research software](https://fair-software.eu/)
--	can you run your model in 5 years (containerization helps but there are still open issues with dependencies on proprietary software)
+-	Can you run your model in 5 years (containerization helps but there are still open issues with dependencies on proprietary software)

 ## Examples and References for Accessibility

-- A list of trusted digital repositories can be found at https://www.comses.net/resources/trusted-digital-repositories/ [perhaps becoming part of OMF website?]
+- An initial list of digital repositories for software can be found at https://www.comses.net/resources/trusted-digital-repositories/ [perhaps this will become part of the OMF website?]
-- OSI approved licenses can be found at https://opensource.org/licenses
+- full list of OSI approved licenses at https://opensource.org/licenses and more useful guidance at https://choosealicense.com/